Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/conquest-reforged-compatibility-report.md

 ---

-**Mod Version & Build Number**
+**Mod Version & Build Number (of both mods)**
-The specific mod & its version in question.
+The specific mods & its version in question.
 You can copy-paste the mod jar's filename here.

-**Describe the bug**
+**Describe the Compatibility Issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the incompatibility is.

 **Crash Log**
 If your game crashed please upload a crash log (pastebin.com being the preferred method).

 **Screenshots/Video**
-Provide screenshots or video to aid your bug description.
+Provide screenshots or video to aid your description.
-These are essential for visual bugs.
+These are essential for visual issues.

 **System Information (optional)**
 Total RAM: